Selected Solo Exhibitions:

 Matt Harley does not like the term “artistic practice” preferring to think that he practiced during his art college years and now simply makes stuff that may or may not be art.

-Although he knew at age three that he would one day attend the Ontario College of Art (1975-78), Matt Harley has always disliked getting paint on his fingers; a foible that led, shortly after the beginning Kindergarten and the his first finger-painting session(1958), to the first of countless moments of doubt regarding the probability of actually learning anything at school.
+Although he knew at age three that he would one day attend the Ontario College of Art (1975-78), Matt Harley has always disliked getting paint on his fingers; a foible that, shortly after the beginning of Kindergarten and his first finger-painting session(1958), led to the first of countless moments of doubt regarding the probability of actually learning anything useful at school.

 Matt Harley failed grade 12 Art, even though his assignments received consistent A’s and A+’s.
 The reason given: finishing most of the projects at home on the weekend.
-As further punishment for this diligence, the teacher confiscated the completed projects, putting them on permanent display in the art room for years afterwards as sterling examples of how best to complete the assignments.
+As further punishment for this diligence, his teacher then confiscated the completed projects, only to put them on permanent display in the art room for years afterward as sterling examples of how best to complete the assignments.

 Despite daily efforts to come to terms with whether art is now a branch of philosophy or the other way around, Matt Harley’s dreams and aspirations still include several variations on the theme of climbing to the ultimate pinnacle of the art-world pyramid (as well as somehow getting his studio to begin to resemble those seen occasionally in celebrity-culture magazines).